Stranraer: Burgh of Barony

+Market town

 By 1600, Stranraer had become the market town for western Wigtownshire.
 Around this time, Stranraer was reached by a military road built from Dumfries to allow easier access to Portpatrick for transportation of people to Ireland for the Plantation of Ulster.
 Stranraer became a royal burgh in 1617.

 The first harbour in Stranraer was built in the mid-18th century, with further port development in the 1820s.
 The arrival of the railway from Dumfries in 1861 (closed 1965), giving the shortest journey to/from London, finally established Stranraer as the area's main port.
 In 1862, the line was extended to serve the harbour directly, and a link to Portpatrick was also opened.
 In 1877, a rail connection north to Girvan and Glasgow was also established.
 Stranraer remained the main Scottish port for the Irish ferries for the next 150 years or so.
 On 31 January 1953, 133 people died when the Princess Victoria sank near Belfast Lough after its car deck was swamped by heavy seas.

+Recent history

 Stranraer and its surrounding area saw a significant amount of activity during the Second World War, as it became a focus for anti-U-boat work.
 Flying boats operated from the area in an attempt to secure the waters of the North Channel and the south western coast of Scotland.
 Almost all of Britain's shipping imports passed through those two sea areas en route to the Clyde or the Mersey.
 Indeed, the flying boat Supermarine Stranraer is named after the town.
 Winston Churchill himself departed from Stranraer in a Boeing Flying Boat on the night of 25 June 1942, when making his second visit of the war to the United States.
 Churchill also spent time at nearby Knockinaam Lodge during the war years.

 Stranraer has an active local history trust, which publishes work on the area's history, commissioned from local authors.